anhinga/2020-notes/attention-based-models/theory-problems.md

 in general in a self-referential fashion.

 The "recurrent Transformer" set-up has (generally speaking non-linear) generation of a pair of matrices and their subsequent multiplication as a repeated work cycle.
-So, we stop hiding the changing network matrix within the current network output, and instead treating the two matrices in a symmetric fashion.
+So, we stop hiding the changing network matrix within the current network output and treat the two matrices in a symmetric fashion instead.

+(The lack of clear separation between the network matrix and the output of **F** (formerly known as "neurons") is both a conceptual challenge and an opportunity.
+The difference from the usual Transformer approach is that we don't want to have separate parameters within **F** managed by something external.
+Surely, there is enough room within those large matrices to handle all necessary parameters in a principled self-referential way.
+Gaining experience in doing so is the essence of this exercise.)

 When a neural net is self-modifying, what people think about as "linear part of the work cycle of a neural machine" is actually quadratic.
 In the "recurrent Transformer" set-up the quadratic aspect is more explicit: we generate two matrices and then multiply them.